fawwazfirdaus/clavis/README.md

 ## Features

 - 🎯 **Physical Key Concept**: Use any object you own as your key
-- 📷 **On‑Device Computer Vision**: Fast, private object recognition using Vision/Core ML
+- 📷 **On‑Device Computer Vision**: Fast, private 3D object recognition using ARKit
 - 🔒 **Focus Mode Integration**: Seamlessly blocks apps using iOS Focus Mode
 - 🎨 **Guided Onboarding**: Smooth setup flow with helpful guidance
 - 🔐 **Privacy First**: All processing happens on‑device; no data leaves your phone